 The Bible is at the heart of everything we do, and our entire curriculum is taught from a Biblical perspective.
 Every student studies the Bible as an academic core subject, but the Bible goes beyond Bible class at ECS.

 A worldview is the framework from which we view reality and make sense of life and the world.
 A personal worldview is the combination of all you believe to be true, and what you believe becomes the driving force behind every emotion, decision, and action.
 Biblical integration uses the trust of God’s Word as the foundation to interpret all things, thus forming a Biblical worldview.
 Examples include:

 - Teaching the whole child (every subject from God’s viewpoint)

 - Understanding God’s world from the perspective of God’s word

-- Training students to filter all subjects through the lens of scripture; and
+- Training students to filter all subjects through the lens of scripture

 - Using Biblical principles as the foundation of illustration and application.

 Being a Christian school is much more than using Christian textbooks.
-ECS pursues curriculum which is aligned with, and exceeds, Indiana Academic Standards.
-Critical thinking skills and a variety of teaching methods and activities enrich and balance knowledge, in order to reach students of all learning styles.
+ECS pursues curriculum which is aligned with, and exceeds, Indiana’s College and Career-Ready Standards.
+Critical thinking skills and a variety of teaching methods and activities enrich and balance knowledge, in order to reach students with a variety of learning styles.